jingwenzhang1118/jingwenzhang1118/visuals.md

 Drawing graphs is of great importance for exploring data structure, identifying trends and clusters, detecting unusual data points and presenting results.
 Figures can quickly communicate a significant amount of information.
 It is without a doubt that **a good graph is worth a thousand words**.

 Here I display some dynamic figures I draw using Python.
-In particular, I use these figures to explore the **trend of CSR performance of US companies**, and **its association with some firm characteristics**.
+In particular, I use these figures to explore the **trend of CSR (corporate social responsibility) performance of US companies**, and **its association with some firm characteristics**.
 The CSR ratings of US companies are collected from KLD database for the period from 2004 to 2018.
 <br>
 <hr>